Vonage-Community/sample-serversdk-java-springboot/README.md

 Instructions for setting up remote debugging will vary depending on your IDE, but for IntelliJ, you can use the following configuration:
 ![debug_config](src/main/resources/static/images/remote_debugging.png)

+To debug interactively through Cloud Runtime / CodeHub with the integrated Visual Studio Code editor, you can use the [Debug Configuration](.vscode/debug.json) provided in this project.
+For instructions on how to use the debugger, see [the official documentation](https://code.visualstudio.com/docs/java/java-debugging).